 Owner of the Socialist Party Labor Hall National Historic Landmark, 46 Granite Street, Barre.
 Hall available for rental up to 500 persons.
 Handicapped accessible.
 Visitors by appointment.

-Town of Berlin Historical Society
+Berlin Historical Society

 Cabot Historical Society

 West Hill: restored one-room schoolhouse.
 Main Street: former village school and fraternal hall, with restored theater curtain, household furnishings, farm implements, doctor's supplies, documents from 1800-1920, photographs and more.

 Hours & Admission: Visitors by appointment and open on July 4.

 Visitors by appointment.
 See the East Montpelier Historical Society website for information on programs.

 East Montpelier Historical Society